Robust Quantitative Susceptibility Mapping via Approximate Message Passing with Parameter Estimation: Methods

 \section{Methods}

-We compare the proposed AMP-PE approach with the state-of-the-art nonlinear L1-QSM \cite{Milovic:L1QSM:2022} and MEDI \cite{NonlinearMEDI:Liu:2013} approaches on the 2019 QSM challenge dataset and the \emph{in vivo} 3D brain datasets.
+We compare the proposed AMP-PE approach with the state-of-the-art L1-QSM \cite{Milovic:L1QSM:2022}, FANSI \cite{Milovic:FANSI:2018,Milovic:PT_QSM:2021} and MEDI \cite{NonlinearMEDI:Liu:2013} approaches on the 2019 QSM challenge 2.0 dataset and the \emph{in vivo} 3D brain datasets.

-Specifically, the nonlinear L1-QSM and MEDI approaches solve the following nonlinear dipole inversion problems:
+Specifically, the L1-QSM, FANSI and MEDI approaches adopt the total-variation regularization and solve the following nonlinear dipole inversion problems:

-where $\mG(\cdot)$ is the gradient operator that computes the image gradients, $\mathcal{M}$ is a 0-1 morphology mask and only selects the gradients that correspond to non-edges, $\zeta$ and $\rho$ are the regularization parameters.
-The nonlinear L1-QSM uses the magnitude image as the weighting matrix, whereas the MEDI approach constructs the weighting matrix $\mW_e$ based on the reliability of the measurements and iteratively updates it according to the residual.
-We can see that the nonlinear L1-QSM and MEDI approaches use the $l_1$-norm and the $l_2$-norm respectively to construct the data-fidelity terms, leading to different interpretations of the noise as discussed in the introduction.
+where $\mG(\cdot)$ is the gradient operator that computes image gradients, $\mathcal{M}_g$ is a 0-1 morphology mask and only selects the gradients that correspond to non-edges; $\eta$, $\zeta$ and $\rho$ are the regularization parameters.
+The L1-QSM and FANSI approaches use the magnitude image as the weighting matrix $\mW_e$, while the MEDI approach constructs $\widehat{\mW}_e$ based on the reliability of the measurements and iteratively updates it according to the residual.
+In order to showcase the robustness of using complex exponential measurements $\mW_e\exp(i\boldsymbol\phi_e)$, we also recover QSM using the conventional linear measurements $\mW_e\boldsymbol\phi_e$.
+The results from the linear recovery approach are given in Section S-V of the Supporting Information.

-According to the established scientific practice \cite{Witten:DM:2011,Burnham:MS:2002,Claeskens:2008}, it is forbidden to tune the parameter on the test set with the groundtruth.
-The regularization parameter can be either tuned on a training set or determined using the heuristic L-curve method.
-For the nonlinear L1-QSM approach, we use the L-curve method to determine the parameter $\zeta$ as suggested by the FANSI-toolbox \cite{Milovic:2018,Milovic:L1QSM:2022}.
-For the MEDI approach, the L-curve method was not able to produce a working parameter in this case.
-We thus used the tuned parameter $\rho=1000$ as suggested by the MEDI-toolbox \cite{NonlinearMEDI:Liu:2013}.